 What is a Mortgage?

-mortgage is a legal agreement where a lender provides funds to a borrower to purchase a property, with the property itself serving as collateral.
+A mortgage is a legal agreement where a lender provides funds to a borrower to purchase a property, with the property itself serving as collateral.
 Mortgages play a vital role in enabling individuals and families to achieve the dream of homeownership by spreading the cost of the property over an extended period, typically ranging from 15 to 30 years.

 While mortgages share some fundamental principles, there are many different Types of Mortgages loans available, each with its unique features, advantages, and considerations.
-Understanding these variations is crucial to finding the most suitable option for your financial situation and long-term goals.
+Understanding these variations is important to finding the most suitable option for your financial situation and long-term goals.

 Types of Mortgages Loans